stevemaddock/jogl/docs/appendixA.md

 chmod u+x jc.sh
 ```

-This will make the shell script executable for you the 'user'.
+This will make the shell script executable for you the '**u**ser'.
 Be careful you don;t make it executable to others.
 (You should read up on the chmod command if you are unsure what it does.)

 You can check the permissions for the file by using `ls -al` which will list all the files in the current folder as well as all their permission settings.